 By memorising the structure of your essay in advance, you can save time that would be spent planning your essay.

-Also, don’t spend ages describing theories etc. because that is AO1/knowledge and only 5/25 marks are awarded for AO1.
-Instead, just quickly define any key terms then move on to the evaluation/arguments (AO2), because 20/25 marks are awarded for AO2.
+Also, don’t spend ages describing theories etc. because that is AO1/knowledge and in the 25 mark essay questions only 5/25 (20%) marks are available for AO1.
+Instead, just quickly define any key terms then move on to the evaluation/arguments (AO2), because 20/25 (80%) marks are awarded for AO2.

 25 mark essay blueprint